SamuelSwartzberg/flashcardifying_text_temp/inf.md

 A graph data model is one that organizes entities and their relationships as a graph.
 A graph database is a database that uses a graph data model.

-A ontology languages is a language that describes an ontology.

-The semantic web is sometimes known as web 3.0
-The goal of the samntic web is to make internet data machine readable A semantic query is a data query on the semantic web. the social graph is a graph that represents social relationship between entities. the open graph allows web pages to become objects in a social graph

 ##### RDF

 RDF = resource description framework